 Total | 7008 | 100 |

 In our example, the YES votes are a majority but shy of the required 2/3 approval to win the election.
-People quickly realize they were close, but which item do they change to find out how close?
+People quickly realize they were close to winning, but which item do they change to find out how close?
 What would’ve made a difference?

 - How many more YES votes were needed to win the election?